Sir James Macdonald, 2nd Baronet

+Early life

-Macdonald was born 14 February 1784, the eldest and only surviving son of Sir Archibald Macdonald, a Baron of the Exchequer, by Lady Louisa, the eldest daughter of Granville Leveson-Gower, 1st Marquess of Stafford.
+Macdonald was born 14 February 1784, the eldest and only surviving son of Sir Archibald Macdonald, a Baron of the Exchequer, by Lady Louisa Leveson-Gower.
+His two surviving siblings were Susan Macdonald, the illustrator of "The Sports of the Genii", and Caroline Diana Macdonald (wife of Rev. Thomas Randolph, son of The Rt.
+Rev. John Randolph).

+His paternal grandparents were Sir Alexander Macdonald, 7th Baronet, and, his second wife, Lady Margaret Montgomerie (a daughter of the 9th Earl of Eglinton and Susanna Kennedy).
+Among his extended paternal family were uncles, Sir James Macdonald, 8th Baronet and Alexander Macdonald, 1st Baron Macdonald.
+His maternal grandparents were Granville Leveson-Gower, 1st Marquess of Stafford and Lady Louisa Egerton (a daughter of the 1st Duke of Bridgwater).
+Among his extended maternal family were aunts Lady Margaret Leveson-Gower (wife of the 5th Earl of Carlisle), Lady Anne Leveson-Gower (wife of the Rt.
+Rev. Hon.
+Edward Venables-Vernon-Harcourt, Archbishop of York), Lady Georgiana Augusta Leveson-Gower (wife of the 2nd Earl of St Germans), Lady Charlotte Leveson-Gower (wife of the 6th Duke of Beaufort), and Lady Susanna Leveson-Gower (wife of the 1st Earl of Harrowby); and uncles George Leveson-Gower, 1st Duke of Sutherland and Granville Leveson-Gower, 1st Earl Granville.

+Like his father, he was educated at Westminster and Christ Church, Oxford.
+He was admitted to Lincoln's Inn in 1804.

+Career

 With the support of his uncle, George Leveson-Gower, 2nd Marquess of Sutherland (later first duke), Macdonald was first elected to parliament at the by-election for the Tain Burghs in 1805.
 He then successfully contested the seats of Newcastle-under-Lyme at the general election of 1806, Sutherland at the general election of 1812, the Calne by-election of 1816 (and subsequent elections) and Hampshire at the general election of 1831.

-Macdonald's father created a baronet on his retirement in 1813 and on his death in 1826, James inherited the title.
+Macdonald's father was created a baronet on his retirement in 1813 and on his death in 1826, James inherited the title.
 Sir James was persuaded to accept the office of Lord High Commissioner of the Ionian Islands, in the hope that the climate of the Mediterranean would improve his poor health.
 He was appointed to the office on 2 June 1832 and immediately gave up his Hampshire seat in the Commons.
 He was gazetted a Knight Grand Cross of the Order of St Michael and St George on 22 June, the same day of the subsequent Hampshire by-election.
-He dined at his father-in-law's at Berkeley Square on 27 June but fell ill the next day and died of cholera on the 29th at Spring Gardens, without having set sail for Corfu or being invested as a knight.
+However, he died on 29 June 1832, without having set sail for Corfu or being invested as a knight.

-Family

-Sir James was married three times.

-Firstly. on 5 September 1805 to Elizabeth, daughter of John Sparrow, of Bishton Hall, Staffordshire, no issue.

-Secondly. on 10 August 1819 to Lady Sophia Keppel, eldest daughter of William Keppel, 4th Earl of Albemarle.
-They had two sons, Archibald Keppel Macdonald (1820–1901) and Granville (1821–1831).
-Lady Sophia died on 29 September 1824.